 - (a) A portion or all of the Master Fund's interest in the Investment Fund is held in side pockets which have restricted liquidity. - (b) The Investment Fund is held by the GRF Domestic Sub-Fund LLC (the "Sub-Fund"), a wholly-owned subsidiary of the Master Fund.
-Investment Funds held by the Sub-Fund represents 0.22% of the total Investments in Investment Funds. - (c) The Investment Fund is considered a Level 3 investment.
-Level 3 investments are valued using unobservable inputs. - (d) The rate shown is the annualized 7-day yield as of March 31, 2024. - (1) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner. - (2) All of the Master Fund's remaining interest in the Investment Fund is held in side pockets which are subject to distribution notices. - (3) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner and has also presented annual financial statements under the liquidation basis of accounting.
+Investment Funds held by the Sub-Fund represents 0.21% of the total Investments in Investment Funds. - (c) The Investment Fund is considered a Level 3 investment.
+Level 3 investments are valued using unobservable inputs. - (d) The Investment Fund is held by the Grosvenor Registered Multi-Strategy Subsidiary, LLC Series A (the "Subsidiary"), a wholly-owned subsidiary of the Master Fund.
+Investment Funds held by the Subsidiary represents 0.01% of the total Investments in Investment Funds. - (e) The rate shown is the annualized 7-day yield as of March 31, 2025. - (1) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner. - (2) The Investment Fund is liquidating its assets and is in the process of returning capital to its limited partners in a reasonable manner and has also presented annual financial statements under the liquidation basis of accounting. - (3) All of the Master Fund's remaining interest in the Investment Fund is held in side pockets which are subject to distribution notices. - (4) All of the Subsidiary's remaining interest in the Investment Fund is held in a liquidating account until the remaining security can be liquidated.

-^{} The geographic regions of the Fund's investments are 9.31% United States/Canada, 74.41% Global, 11.41% Europe, and 4.87% Asia.
+^{} The geographic regions of the Fund's investments are 8.78% United States/Canada, 74.12% Global, 12.23% Europe, and 4.87% Asia.
 This is determined based on the investment mandate of the underlying Portfolio Funds.

-^{} Available frequency of redemptions after initial lock-up period.
+^{} Available frequency of redemptions after initial lock-up period, as applicable.

-Grosvenor Registered Multi-Strategy Master Fund, LLC Consolidated Schedule of Investments (continued) March 31, 2024
+Grosvenor Registered Multi-Strategy Master Fund, LLC Consolidated Schedule of Investments (continued) March 31, 2025